bravoPan/gilbert-website/content/post/minitext/index.md

 - admin

 tags:
-- Debian Package
+- NetWork Application
-- Raspbian
+- Research Project

 categories:
-- Cloud Application Development
+- Web Application
-- Raspbian Packages
+- WebSocket Programming
 ---

 ## Overview

-1. We (me and 2 other teammates) finished the funcitons of synchronizing packages from the Raspbian.org with the total 77GB packages on the `Repo Server` (Azure Cloud Server), and we coded the autoscript to update the packages on time.
+1. I achieved the interaction between the pressure button and path generation.
-2. We tested the customize company packages `workspacehub-cef` (workspace hub Chromium Embedded Framework) on the client device (Raspberry Pi) by `apt install` command.
+2. I implemented the core algorithm part of Dynamic Time Wrapping to suggest the words based on the simulated path list and real path list.
-3. We made a Cache Server by `AptCacherNg` on the Alibaba Cloud server, the statistics would appear on the browser side.
+3. I

 ## Technical Parts